eoinwoods/SimpleTodoJS/README.md

 * A `todo_svc_module.js` module that implements a simple service to create and manipulate ToDo lists
 * A `datastore.js` module that abstracts the storage mechanism from the service module (and uses LocalStorage)

-Require.js is used to provide a module system and jQuery is used to provide easy access to the DOM and for JS utilities.
+[Require.js](http://requirejs.org) is used to provide a module system and [http://jquery.org](jQuery) is used to provide easy access to the DOM and for JS utilities.

+Unit tests have been added for the ToDo Service module using [http://qunitjs.org](QUnit) as the unit testing framework.

 While structured into modules, this application is still rather poorly structured, with the concepts of model, view and controller being mixed together in `todo_ui.js`.
 As such, it illustrates a how a very simple approach can be taken to creating a Javascript app and shows how confused the structure gets without a better approach (such as MVC or MVP).
 Follow on projects will restructure it using more sophisticated patterns.